Analytic inference with two-way clustering: Inference on scalar expectations

 \subsection{Assumptions}

-We obtain our results below under four conditions, which put restrictions on the data generating process, the asymptotic framework and the estimator $\widehat{\theta}$.
-The first assumption clarifies the dependence structure underlying two-way clustering:
+We obtain our results below under two conditions, which put restrictions on the data generating process and the asymptotic framework.
+The first assumption clarifies the dependence structure underlying two-way clustering and imposes minimal moment conditions: